rkshaw20/pulse/README.md

 - **Cart Management:** Add watches to your cart, review contents, adjust quantities, and remove items effortlessly.
 - **Wishlist Functionality:** Save watches to your wishlist, enabling you to keep track of desired items and make informed decisions.
 - **Secure Checkout:** Experience a seamless and secure checkout process, ensuring your payment information is protected.
+- **Payment Integration:** Payment Integration with Razorpay for a seamless checkout experience.

 ## UI Preview
 Home Page